Communicating Smartly in Molecular Communication Environments: Neural Networks in the Internet of Bio-Nano Things: Most Recent Developments in Molecular Communications: A Survey-based Perspective

 \section{Most Recent Developments in Molecular Communications: A Survey-based Perspective}

-This section outlines the most recent developments in {MC} and nanonetworks, building upon related surveys published over the years \numrange{2019}{2024}.
-When integrating theoretical communication aspects into {MC} schemes, the research community is increasingly adopting {AI}-based approaches to overcome the complexity of theoretical concepts and practical implementations.
-Tracing this trend, we can group the most recent survey papers into four categories: {i}) {IoBNT} frameworks and applications, a field that also integrates {MC} and electromagnetics;, {ii}) Theoretical and technical developments in {MC}, which links communication theory with {MC} schemes; {iii}) Cross-disciplinary approaches between the life sciences and communication-engineering communities, which discuss the much-needed integration between the two communities, and {iv}) Recent {AI} innovations in the {MC} field as summarized within the first surveyed materials on the topic.
+This section contextualizes recent developments in molecular communication and nanonetworked~\ac{IoBNT} systems within the landscape of related surveys published between \num{2019} and~\num{2025}.
+Across these surveys, a common trend is the growing need for adaptive communication methods that can operate in complex, dynamic, and analytically intractable molecular environments.
+Tracing this trend, we can group the most recent survey papers into four categories: {(i}) {IoBNT} frameworks and applications, a field that also integrates {MC} and electromagnetics; {(ii})~theoretical and technical developments in {MC}, which links communication theory with {MC} schemes; and {(iii})~recent {AI} innovations in the {MC} field as summarized within the first surveyed materials on the topic.